Market segmentation: Segmentation: algorithms and approaches

 The choice of an appropriate statistical method for the segmentation depends on numerous factors that may include, the broad approach (a-priori or post-hoc), the availability of data, time constraints, the marketer's skill level, and resources.

 A-priori segmentation

 A priori research occurs when "a theoretical framework is developed before the research is conducted".
 In other words, the marketer has an idea about whether to segment the market geographically, demographically, psychographically or behaviourally before undertaking any research.
-For example, a marketer might want to learn more about the motivations and demographics of light and moderate users in an effort to understand what tactics could be used to increase usage rates.
+For example, a marketer might want to learn more about the motivations and demographics of light and moderate users to understand what tactics could be used to increase usage rates.
 In this case, the target variable is known – the marketer has already segmented using a behavioural variable – user status.
 The next step would be to collect and analyze attitudinal data for light and moderate users.
 The typical analysis includes simple cross-tabulations, frequency distributions, and occasionally logistic regression or one of several proprietary methods.

 The main disadvantage of a-priori segmentation is that it does not explore other opportunities to identify market segments that could be more meaningful.